Aoxi-git/Cementor/examples/Cementor/readme.txt

 yade phase2_Cementor.py

 Note that using "yade phase2_Cementor.py", you work on one set of parameters at a time.
-To try multiple sets of parameters, you may use" yade-batch batch_params.txt phase2_Cementor.py"
+To try multiple sets of parameters at the same time, you may use" yade-batch batch_params.txt phase2_Cementor.py"

 For more information on batch mode, you may refer to YADE examples: https://yade-dev.gitlab.io/trunk/tutorial-examples.html?highlight=batch#oedometric-test